19hours/sg-statutes/Acts/Parks and Trees Act.md

 ### Application for approval to cut trees and plants, etc.

-20\.—(1) An application for an approval to carry out or cause the carrying out of any activity referred to in section 14(1), 18(1) or 19(1) shall be made to the Commissioner in such form and manner as may be prescribed.
+20\.—(1) An application for an approval to carry out or cause the carrying out of any activity mentioned in section 14(1), 18(1) or 19(1) must be —

+(a) made to the Commissioner in such manner as may be prescribed; and

+(b) accompanied by such non-refundable application fee as may be prescribed.

+[Act 9 of 2017 wef 20/11/2017]

 (2) An application for an approval to carry out or cause to be carried out any activity referred to in section 14(1) or 18(1) may be made by a person having such estate or interest in the premises on which the tree or plant is growing as would enable him to cut the tree or plant.